 What is the Stearns Collection of Musical Instruments?

 The Stearns Collection of Musical Instruments is the largest assemblage of musical instruments associated with a North American university.
 The collection holds over 2,500 pieces of historical and contemporary instruments representing six continents.
 The collection's history is atypical when compared to other significant collections of musical instruments due to Frederick Stearns' anthropological approach to collecting in all areas of the globe, rather than an exclusive focus on Western instruments.

 Where is the Stearns Collection located?

-The majority of the Stearns Collection's galleries are located in Ann Arbor, Michigan at the Margaret Dow Towsley wing at the south end of the Earl V. Moore Building of the School of Music, Theatre & Dance on Baits Drive in the University of Michigan North Campus area.
+A limited number of instruments are on display on the second floor lobby of the Earl V. Moore Building of the School of Music, Theatre & Dance on Baits Drive in the University of Michigan North Campus area.
 Please see Directions/Hours for more information.
-Holders of tickets to events at Hill Auditorium are invited to visit the Kennedy Lobby (lower level lobby) to view additional Stearns exhibits.
+Holders of tickets to events at Hill Auditorium are invited to visit the Kennedy Lobby (lower level lobby) and balcony area to view additional Stearns exhibits.

 Is the collection free?